-DISCOVERING, as you walk down to the tee to start a foursome, that your partner has never in his life played a round with a "putty" (cellipse) ball, while you yourself know that you cannot play within one half of your game with a "gutty" (gutta-percha ball).
+DISCOVERING, as you walk down to the tee to start a foursome, that your partner has never in his life played a round with a "Haskell," or any other variety of the indiarubber-filled ball, while you yourself know that you cannot play within one half of your game with a "gutty" (gutta-percha ball).

-In deference to his wishes, putting down a new gutta-percha ball, and seeing the beautiful globe divided into conic sections by maltreatment with his iron in playing what, purely by courtesy, he terms his "approach" shot to the first hole.
+When you have extracted from him the graceful concession that "since you insist on it, he will try what he can do with one of those bouncing things," putting down a new Haskell ball, and seeing the beautiful and expensive globe divided into conic sections by maltreatment with his mashie in playing what, purely by courtesy, he terms his "approach" shot to the first hole.